anand-pb/blog-app-v1/README.md

 # blog-app-v1
-blog-app using html, css, javascript, bootstrap, node, express, ejs
+This is a blog-app made using html, css, javascript, bootstrap, node, express, ejs.